-With offices in Cedar Park and Round Rock, the Jackson Law Firm is proud to provide personal service coupled with integrity and respect.
-From valuing family businesses in divorce to adopting a new child, we are here to provide the experienced and effective representation you need.
+With offices in Cedar Park and Round Rock, the Jackson Law Firm is a full service law firm that provides personal service coupled with integrity and respect.

-Our law firm also assists clients with estate planning and probate, including probate, wills and more.
-Mr. Jackson was selected for inclusion in the 2012, 2014 and 2015 “Rising Star” by Superlawyers, a Thomson Reuters service.
+Mr. Jackson was selected for inclusion in 2012, 2014, 2015 and 2016 – 2018 as a “Rising Star” by Superlawyers, a Thomson Reuters service.
 Thoughtful and creative, he is willing to push the envelope in pursuit of his clients’ goals.

-Arrange an initial consultation with our Round Rock and Cedar Park divorce and estate planning lawyers by calling our offices at (512) 528-1900, or send us an email.
+Arrange an initial consultation with us by calling our offices at (512) 528-1900, or send us an email.
 We respond to all messages promptly.
 Credit cards are accepted, and after-hours appointments are available by request.

-At the Jackson Law Firm, located in Cedar Park and Round Rock, TX, you will find attorneys who will work hard to gain your trust and confidence by candidly assessing the pros and cons of your case and are committed to understanding your needs and to keeping you informed during each step of the process.
+At the Jackson Law Firm, you will find attorneys who will work hard to gain your trust and confidence by candidly assessing the pros and cons of your case and are committed to understanding your needs and to keeping you informed during each step of the process.

 No. Texas law does not provide for alimony in cases of divorce.
 Instead, it is termed “spousal maintenance,” and consists of court-awarded periodic payments from the future income of one spouse for the support of the other spouse after the divorce.
 Spousal maintenance is not awarded very often and relies on a list of factors.
 The Texas Family Code places a cap on spousal maintenance at the lesser of either 20% of the paying spouse’s gross monthly income or $5,000.00.
 The Texas Family Code also limits the duration of spousal maintenance to: 1.
 5 years for marriages lasting between 10 and 20 years, 2.
 7 years for marriages lasting between 20 and 30 years, and 3.
 10 years for marriages lasting more than 30 years.